Care & Heat

 The project overview

-Citizens with care experiences, health professionals, interested students and the wider public can participate in this project.
+Citizens with care experiences, health professionals, interested students and the wider public participated in this project.

-1) Participation in narrative dialogue groups that offer an open communicative space to raise crucial issues out of their perspective on care and heat.
+1) Participation in narrative dialogue groups that offered an open communicative space to raise crucial issues out of their perspective on care and heat.

-2) Participation in the „Call for narratives“ (PDF): Experiences can be written down and sent to the Collection of Biographical records.
+2) Participation in the „Call for narratives“ (PDF): Experiences have be written down and sent to the Collection of Biographical records.

-3) Preliminary research results are online and ready for comments.
-Contributions until August 15th can be considered in the evaluation.
+3) Preliminary research results were online and contributions have been considered in the evaluation.

-The contributions will be saved.
-Participants decide whether their contribution can be made public - and thus accessible to others - or not.
-Contributions can also be published under a different name (pseudonym).
-Selected contributions are evaluated and analysed in view of commonalities and differences.
-This way “typical stories” and structures become visible.
+The contributions have been saved.
+Certain participants were invited to decide upon whether their contribution could be made public - and thus accessible to others - or not.
+Contributions could also be published under a different name (pseudonym).
+Selected contributions were evaluated and analysed in view of commonalities and differences.
+This way “typical stories” and structures became visible.